piquet8/rt2_assignment1/README.md

 Here it is possible to find the `Doxygen documentation` of the "action" nodes by inspecting the folder [docs](https://github.com/piquet8/rt2_assignment1/tree/doxygen/docs) and opening the *index.html* file

 ( Instead you can see the `Sphinx documentation` of the "action" nodes [here](https://github.com/piquet8/rt2_assignment1/tree/sphinx/docs) )

+## Jupyter-Notebook
+The Jupyter Notebook is an open source web application that you can use to create and share documents that contain live code, equations, visualizations, and text.
+In this assignment we used it to control the robot in different ways and to represent data about the robot and its movement in different graphs.
+- Here you can find my [jupyter notebook](https://github.com/piquet8/rt2_assignment1/blob/doxygen/jupyter_notebook/rt2_assignment1.ipynb)